Patrick Dineen

-Patrick Joseph Dineen (13 May 1938 – 20 March 2025) was an Irish cricket and businessman.
+Patrick Joseph (P.J.)
+Dineen (13 May 1938 – 20 March 2025) was an Irish cricket and businessman.
 From Cork, he was educated at St Joseph's NS Mardyke and Presentation Brothers College.
 After his Leaving Certificate, he went to work first for Norwich Union and then for Standard Life.
 Married with three children, he was a keen golfer and when asked directly about his wealth by an Irish Times journalist he replied famously: "All I need is a new golf swing".

 Background

 Dineen was born in Cork, Ireland on 13 Mary 1938.
-He died on 20 March 2025, at the age of 86.
+He died on 20 March 2025, at the age of 87.
+He was survived by his wife Colette, sons Peter and Roger, daughter Linda as well as his brother Dick, grandchildren, and son and daughter-in-law.

 Sports career

 A left-handed batsman, he made his debut for the Ireland cricket team in August 1962 against the Combined Services in a first-class match.
 He went on to play for Ireland on 23 occasions, his last match coming against the MCC at Lord's in July 1973.

 Of his matches for Ireland, seven had first-class status.
 In all matches for Ireland, he scored 621 runs at an average of 19.41.
 His top score was 84 against Scotland in August 1968.
 He also played one match for the MCC, against Scotland in July 1972.
 As of 2014, he is the most capped Cork County player and was a member of the Irish side which infamously bowled out the West Indies for 25 at Sion Mills on July 2nd 1969.

 Dineen also played rugby for Dolphin in Cork and League of Ireland soccer for Cork United while still at school.